 Rowan Barker-Clarke

-HiI am a postdoctoral research scientist at Cleveland Clinic Lerner Institute.
-I work with Jacob Scott, MD, DPhil in his group; Theory Division.
+HiI am an American Cancer Society postdoctoral fellow, carrying out my research at Cleveland Clinic Lerner Institute.
+I work with Jacob Scott, MD, DPhil; Theory Division and Andrew Dhawan, MD, DPhil.
 My interests lie in cancer informatics, digital medicine, and novel biomarkers of cancer evolution.

 About Me.